Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - 13B-BlueMethod (using oobabooga/text-generation-webui) : 4
 - MythoBoros-13B (using oobabooga/text-generation-webui) : 4
 - WizardLM-13B-V1.2 (using oobabooga/text-generation-webui) : 7.5
+- 13B-Ouroboros (using oobabooga/text-generation-webui) : 4
+- AlpacaCielo-13B (using oobabooga/text-generation-webui) : 4

 ## Coding questions and answers